 To upload your GPG public key to your remote hosting service, we recommend viewing the documentation for the respective hosting service:

-• GitHub
+- GitHub

-• GitLab
+- GitLab

-• Bitbucket
+- Bitbucket

-To copy your GPG public key in GitKraken, navigate to Preferences → GPG Preferences and below your Signing Key, select Copy GPG Public Key.
+To copy your GPG public key in GitKraken, navigate to Preferences → GPG Preferences and below your Signing Key, select Copy GPG Public Key

 Editing Your GPG Key

 Editing your gpg key is helpful when you wish to add another email address to a key or renew an expired key.
-To edit a GPG key, navigate to your terminal and enter gpg --list-secret-keys --keyid-format LONG.
-This command will output a list of your GPG keys, take note of the ID of the key you wish to edit.
+To edit a GPG key, navigate to your terminal and enter gpg --list-secret-keys --keyid-format LONG

-Now that you have the key ID, you can edit the key.
-To do so enter gpg --edit-key FFFFFF where FFFFFF is your key ID.
+is your key ID.
 You will then enter an editing session with your GPG key.
-After you update your key, execute a save to record changes and quit editing the key.
+After you update your key, execute a save

 Below is a list of useful commands to edit your key:

-• expire - Change a key expiration time
+- Change a key expiration timesave

-• quit - Quit without updating the current key
+- Quit without updating the current key

 For a complete list you can review GNU’s documentation.